So, you're interested in coaching youth basketball? You're going to love it!

 You also need to know some basic youth basketball rules that are pretty standard in most leagues.

-If you'll be coaching youth basketball players that are particularly young, like kindergarten or early elementary school age, you may need to modify some of the basketball drills and concepts to fit their developmental level.
+If you'll be coaching really young players, like kindergarten or early elementary school age, you may need to modify some of the basketball drills and concepts to fit their developmental level.
+Using appropriate size equipment (smaller balls, lower rim height, and smaller playing area) along with keeping it fun and having age-appropriate expectations for intensity level will be key to making sure kids have a positive introduction and experience to this great game.